migueldelucasdoit/gke-observability-workshop/lab-02/README.md

 All these tools are available in Google Cloud Cloud Shell which can be [launched](https://cloud.google.com/shell/docs/launching-cloud-shell) from the Google Cloud console.

 ## Introduction
-You need to deploy the [*GKE Observability Blueprints application*](./app/) that we will use during our workshop.
-This demo Application has been built for demonstrating for illustrating monitoring, logging and tracing with GKE.
+Once you have deployed the [*GKE Observability Blueprints application*](./app/) we need to add liveness and readiness probes to the containers of our application.
 It does have the following components:

 * [REST API](./app/api).
 Presents an external REST-based API for telemetry.
 Validates the input and publish a message on a Pub/Sub topic.
 * [Worker processor](./app/worker) pulls messages from the Pub/Sub topic as they're available.
 It scales based on the number of acknowledged messages.